andreamerello/pic-revenge/README.md

 ![programmer schematic](images/programmer_schem.gif)

-The original schematic is in black, while the red stuff has been added for the RPi.
+The original schematic is in black, while the red stuff has been added by me for the RPi.
 Basically the two transistors act as switches to enable/disable the VCC and VPP, while the IC SN74LS07 is a Open Collector buffer.